slohmaier/UIAList/README.md

-# UIAList - UI Automation Control Browser
+# UIAList - Accessibility Tool for Screen Reader Users

 ![UIAList Icon](uialist_icon.svg)

-**UIAList** is a specialized accessibility tool designed for blind and visually impaired users utilizing screen readers such as JAWS, NVDA, or Windows Narrator.
-This application provides rapid navigation and interaction with UI controls within the currently active window through comprehensive UI Automation integration.
+**UIAList** is an accessibility tool designed for blind and visually impaired users who rely on screen readers like JAWS, NVDA, or Windows Narrator.
+This application lists all controls by name and type for the current application with search functionality to quickly find and interact with controls.
+It saves significant time by eliminating the need for traditional tabbing navigation that is typical with screen readers.

 ## Overview

-UIAList leverages Microsoft's UI Automation (UIA) framework to enumerate, filter, and interact with all accessible controls in the foreground application window.
-The tool addresses the common accessibility challenge of efficiently locating and interacting with specific UI elements in complex applications without extensive sequential navigation.
+UIAList leverages Microsoft's UI Automation (UIA) framework to instantly enumerate and display all accessible controls in the foreground application window.
+Instead of forcing users to tab through dozens of controls sequentially, users can see all available controls at once, search by name, and jump directly to the desired element.

 ### Key Features

-- **Real-time UI Control Enumeration**: Dynamically discovers all UIA-accessible controls in the active window
+- **Instant Control Listing**: Shows all controls in the current application window at once - no more sequential tabbing
-- **Advanced Filtering System**: Real-time text-based filtering with case-insensitive search capabilities
+- **Smart Search Filtering**: Type to instantly filter controls by name - find what you need in seconds
-- **Multi-Modal Control Interaction**: Click, Focus, and Double-Click operations with multiple fallback mechanisms
+- **Direct Control Interaction**: Click, focus, or double-click any control directly from the list
-- **Screen Reader Optimized**: Full compatibility with JAWS, NVDA, and Windows Narrator
+- **Screen Reader Optimized**: Designed specifically for JAWS, NVDA, and Windows Narrator users
-- **Keyboard-Driven Interface**: Complete functionality accessible via keyboard shortcuts and accelerator keys
+- **Time-Saving Navigation**: Eliminate the tedious tab-through-everything approach
-- **Accessibility Announcements**: Automatic screen reader notifications for control selection and navigation
+- **Global Hotkey Access**: Activate instantly with Ctrl+Alt+U from any application

 ### Technical Architecture